Alliance Française de San Francisco: Language Classes

 Class sizes range from 4 to 12 students and are taught by native speakers.
 In addition, courses on French literature, pronunciation, culture and civilization are regularly offered in French.

 Corporate classes

 The AFSF offers tailored corporate programs.

 Programs for Children and Teens

 The AFSF offers after-school programs, Saturday classes for children and teenagers and summer camps for children.

 Exam Center

 The AFSF periodically administers language proficiency exams including the TCF, ESIT and DAEFLE and will offer DELF/DALF Exams starting in 2022.

 Cultural activities

 The AFSF offers workshops and events throughout the year.
-Sine March 2019, a variety of online activities are also available.
+Since March 2019, a variety of online activities are also available.

 Film Series/ Movie Night

 French-language films are shown the first Tuesday evening of the month in the theater; screenings are free but a donation is appreciated.

 Music Festivals & Big events

 March is dedicated to Francophonie month with several events every year.
 The AFSF participates each year in the Fete de la Musique (Make Music Day) global music festival, showcasing a wide variety of musicians in live performance.

 The AFSF used to also host a holiday event (christmas market, christmas party).
 It plans to return in 2022.